 Generally, drivers with points from motoring endorsements or convictions can still get insurance, but fewer insurers will cover them and many will charge more.

-This article will answer questions regarding how points on your licence will affect how much you pay for insurance.
+This article answers your questions about how points on your licence affect how much you pay for insurance.

 Will points affect my insurance?

 If you have received points on your licence or have a criminal record, you may find that insurance quotes are more expensive and fewer companies are willing to cover you.